tunerobrainz/PHP-VIT/README.md

 # PHP-VIT
 A Minimal PHP template engine.
 13 JULY 2017.

 ** VIT ** let's you seperate your frontend code from your backend code.
 Saving you from all the hassles of writing PHP code alongside HTML codes.
 VIT features a very simple syntax that looks somewhat similar to JSON: the _curly braces_.
 Example: ` <title>{{ title }}</title>`.
+We built this for the sole purpose of making things easier and faster for developing most of our web pojects.

+## Why use Vit?
 It's basic, simple and easy to use.
+If you need to code a simple website under a Professional and very nice/clean code (as I really enjoy doing), this PHP template engine will be very useful in order to *start on good basis* and *save time and money*.

 ## Help

-We've set up a community [HERE](http://www.gdevit.com/f52/phpvit) where you can ask questions and get quick solutions to any problem you encounter using VIT, it'll be easier if our community is used instead to report bugs or make feature requests as we intend to build a strong community relationship amongst ourselves.
-The community isn't a last resort, so you can still check the Wikis for help or contact us [Dammy]mailto:gdevstorm@gmail.com / [Tunerobrainz]mailto:tunerobrainz@gmail.com.
+If you have problems you can use the Wiki or raise an issue.
+You can also checkout a forum we made for VIT: http://www.gdevit.com/f52/phpvit

+## Contributing

-## Installation, Configuration & Setup:
+## Requirements, Installation, Configuration & Setup:

+You need a working server with PHP 7.0+ congigured, if you don't have this, [CLICK HERE.](http://www.apachefriends.org/en/xampp.html)) And follow the steps for the necessary installation on your machine.

-Create a config.php file and setup VIT (Assuming you have a working server, if you don't, [GO HERE.](http://www.apachefriends.org/en/xampp.html))
+Create a config.php file and setup VIT

 ```php
 require_once __DIR__.'/VIT/VITAutoload.php';